OpenPrinting/cups-filters/README.txt

 To configure:
 -------------

-- texttopdf uses a CUPS_DATADIR/charset/pdf.* (e.g. pdf.utf-8) for
+- texttopdf uses CUPS_DATADIR/charset/pdf.utf-8 for font configuration (when utf-8 was requested as charset).
+The font names given there are used as fontconfig selectors; the best matching font, that is both monospaced and in a supported format (TTC, TTF or OTF) will then be used.

-  font configuration.
-All the fonts named here MUST also be present under CUPS_DATADIR/fonts/ as TrueType fonts for texttopdf to work.
+- Implementation note: TrueType Collections (.TTC) are internally handled by appending '/' and the index of the font inside the collection to the filename (e.g. to use the second font of uming.ttc, the filename uming.ttc/1 must be given to the fontembed-library).
-  For TrueType Collections (.TTC) you'll have to append '/' and the number of the font in the collection to the filename charsets/pdf.utf-8 (resp. charsets/pdf.* ), for example to use the second font of uming.ttc use the filename uming.ttc/1
+  By appending the index-field returned from fontconfig, this is completely transparent to the user (but currently not widely tested).

-- There are examples of pdf.utf-8 in the cups/data directory, you may use one of these (don't forget to copy / symlink the fonts).
+- You may look at the two examples: pdf.utf-8.simple and pdf.utf-8.heavy.

 To use:
 -------